magento/knowledge-base/src/troubleshooting/miscellaneous/error-when-validating-fastly-credentials.md

 ## Solution

-1. Make sure you have the correct Service ID and API token and try to validate again:
+1. Make sure you have the correct Fastly service ID and API token and try to validate again.
+For detailed instruction, refer to [Test the Fastly credentials](https://devdocs.magento.com/cloud/cdn/configure-fastly.html#test-the-fastly-credentials) in our developer documentation.
 1. If the verification of the credentials fails, run the following curl command to confirm the status of the service:

     ```curl